Convergence of the Probabilistic Interpretation of Modulus: Non-crossing minimal subfamilies

 Namely, an edge $e$ gets removed once the sum of the weights of all the paths in $\Ga_v$ that are using $e$ has exhausted the initial quantity $\si(e)\rho^*(e)$.
 Moreover, by Lemma \ref{dag}\,(i),

 However, this means that we have also removed all the edges directed out from $v$, contradicting the fact that $H$ is a connected component larger than an isolated vertex. \end{proof}

-\begin{proof}[Proof of Proposition \ref{existence}] The Non-crossing Minimal Subfamily Algorithm must terminate, because we remove at least one edge from the graph during every iteration (except possibly the first one).
+\begin{proof}[Proof of Proposition \ref{prop:non-cross-min-subfam}] We begin by proving (i).
+Let $\Ga\subset\Ga(A,B)$ and $m\in\R_{>0}^{\Ga}$ be, respectively, the subfamily and the set of positive weights that are output by the Non-crossing minimal subfamily Algorithm \ref{alg:non-cross-min-subfam}.
+The algorithm must terminate, because we remove at least one edge from the graph during every iteration (except possibly the first one).
 When the algorithm terminates, there are no edges remaining in the graph by Lemma \ref{components}.
-Thus for each $e$ edge in $E \setminus E_0$, the algorithm's output path family $\Gamma$ must include a path containing $e$.
-Furthermore, we must have
+Thus, each edge $e\in E \setminus E_0$ belongs to at least one path in $\Ga$.
+Furthermore,